MysteryPancake/Houdini-Fun/NDC.md

 <br clear="left" />

-It helps to include some wiggle room near the edges to avoid issues like glitchy motion blur or flickering shadows.
+It helps to add some wiggle room near the edges to avoid issues like glitchy motion blur or flickering shadows.

 <img src="./images/ndc/ndccull2.png" width="300" align="left">